JetBrains/guide/site/python/tips/back-and-forth/index.md

     href: "https://www.jetbrains.com/help/pycharm/navigating-to-navigated-items.html"
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/_i2gYYfC9H0"
-"callToAction":
-  {
+callToAction:
-    "title": "Interested in navigating by symbol?",
+  title: "Interested in navigating by symbol?"
-    "url": "/python/tips/navigate-to-symbol/",
+  url: "/python/tips/navigate-to-symbol/"
-    "message": "Navigating by symbol is a fast and effective way to browse your code base.
-Check it out!", }
+  message: "Navigating by symbol is a fast and effective way to browse your code base.
+Check it out!"
 ---

 Decades of old habits make us think of files, with their deeply-nested locations and obscure, inconsistent file names and extensions.
 Our brains are already full.
 Who has time to memorize all the files in the project?